trydave/Mentor4Nepal/README.md

 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1318504/pdf/jathtrain00019-0011.pdf </br>

 Few mini-project ideas but not limited to:
-- Encroachment of forest/river by human activities: spatio-temporal quantification over years
-- Socio-economic/environmental components and their distribution in Nepalese cities
-- Understanding climate change perception and adaptation by stakeholders in Nepal
-- Agriculture degradation/urbanization growth and modelling their drivers
-- Identifying open space for emergency evacuations within Kathmandu
-- Impact of urbanization in Terai region: agriculture and food
-- Identifying inundated agricultural areas during monsoon
-- Assessment of past flood changes across Terai / Basin
-- Fusing SAR and optical data for crop/forest mapping
-- River Basin: Sustainability in food water ecosystem
-- Water bodies and boundaries detection with SAR
-- Surace water dynamics over long period
-- Spaceborne gravity and anomaly
-- Geospatial analysis of Twitter hashtags
-- Deep/Machine Learning modelling and prediction
-- Ecosystem services value (ESV) of Nepalese cities
-- Spatial analysis of wildlife disturbances in agriculture
-- Spatio‐temporal variability of climatic indicators in Nepal
-- Annual flood/drought monitoring in Terai using multispectral or SAR imagery
-- Satellite based characterization of urban land dynamics such as urban greenness score
-- Relating crowdsourced landscape perceptions to landscape physical characteristics in Nepalese cities
-- Counting tree crowns and monitoring their health status using high resolution satellite/UAV imagery in Kathmandu
 - GIS & Transportation
   - Agent-based modelling of logistics services
   - Visualizing the transportation inequality in Nepalese cities